Lima Memorial Health System Logo

 • The provider will examine the child and measure the child's head around the largest area.

-• The doctor may also turn off the lights and shine a bright light over the child's head.
+• The provider may also turn off the lights and shine a bright light over the child's head.

 • Your baby's soft spot will be regularly checked at each well-child visit.